How to obtain lattices from (f,sigma,delta)-codes via a generalization of Construction A: Lattice encoding of cyclic -codes over , II

 \begin{remark} The explanations in \cite[Section 5.2, 5.3]{DO} hold analogously for our generalization of Construction A in Section \ref{ex:nca} and the examples here, and show the potential of the construction for coset coding used in space-time block coding, in particular for wiretap space-time block coding, but also for linear codes over finite rings.
-The fact that in our setting the lattices $L$ were obtained from a nonassociative division algebra is irrelevant.
-Moreover, the matrix generating a cyclic $(f,\sigma,\delta)$-code $\mathcal{C}\subset S^m$ represents the right multiplication $R_g$ in $S_f$ and is a control matrix of $\mathcal{C}$ \cite{P15.1}, \cite{P15}. \end{remark}
+Moreover, the matrix generating a cyclic $(f,\sigma,\delta)$-code $\mathcal{C}\subset S^m$ represents the right multiplication $R_g$ in $S_f$ and is a control matrix of $\mathcal{C}$ \cite{P15}. \end{remark}